by Zakia Qurashi

 SRINAGAR: For decades, Kashmir has been witnessing a slow shift in its land-use pattern.
 The renewed pace the process has acquired has led to stagnation in the yearly production of the paddy.

 The land on which paddy was grown is increasingly being converted into orchards.
 This shift in pattern although not new has been catalyzed by dwindling returns and lesser margins of profit from paddy cultivation.
-Additionally, the introduction of high-density apple and other fruit varieties, which give increased yield and better profits.
+Additionally, the introduction of high-density apple and other fruit varieties, which give increased yield and better profits have also contributed to the changing trend.

 At many places, the farmers have been converting the paddy fields into orchards to supplant their income.
 The paddy fields lining the Baramulla Srinagar highway have been converted into orchards at many places.
 At some places, paddy fields and orchards even share boundaries and when heavy rains lash the valley, the water spillover also damages the trees.

-Acknowledging the shift, Dr Abdul Hamid Hakeem, Dean Faculty of Agriculture at Sher-i-Kashmir Institute of Agriculture Science and Technology (SKUAST) at Wadura campus said it has happened because of the profitable nature of some crops that have been recently introduced.
+Acknowledging the shift, Dr Abdul Hamid Hakeem, Dean Faculty of Agriculture at Sher-i-Kashmir University of Agricultural Science and Technology (SKUAST) at Wadura campus said it has happened because of the profitable nature of some crops that have been recently introduced.

 “If we go back to the 1950s, the priority of the farmer was to fill his belly.
 For that purpose, he used to harvest paddy, grow maize, oilseeds and other cereals so that he could sustain himself and his cattle.
 We used to have a public distribution system where the farmer was assured of the food,” Hakeem said.